mrmichaelgallen/Project/readme.md

 #### Github
 * Create a script to rename (move) multiple files from one path to another.
 * [GitHub Streak Tracker](https://github.com/mrmichaelgallen/Projects-in-Progress/tree/master/GitHub-Streak-Tracker) Build a webscrapper for GitHub to grab Tech Academy students current Streak and Longest streak.
 Then build a web page to display the information on LMS.
+Consider adding Leaderboard

 #### The "Case" Assignments
 * Figure out an equation that can be converted into code that will infer equivelants